Haydar-Khana

-Haydar-Khana (محلة الحيدرخانة) is an old locality and neighborhood located in Baghdad, Iraq.
-Located at the beginning of al-Rashid Street and near al-Maidan Square, it's one of the oldest localities in Baghdad which dates back to the Abbasid Caliphate.
-The locality was also home to many personalities of Iraq such as Iraqi artist Nazem al-Ghazali and former-Iraqi Prime Minister Nuri al-Said.
+Haydar-Khana (محلة الحيدرخانة) is an old quarter and neighborhood located in Baghdad, Iraq.
+Located at the beginning of al-Rashid Street and near al-Maidan Square, it's one of the oldest quarters in Baghdad, dating back to the Abbasid Caliphate.
+It was also home to many modern notable figures of Iraq such as Iraqi artist Nazem al-Ghazali and former-Iraqi Prime Minister Nuri al-Said.

-Biography
+Etymology

-The locality has been settled as far back as the Abbasid Caliphate.
-The word "Khana" means "residence, dwelling" in the Persian language while the origins of the name "Haydar" is disputed, but its first attestation is the given name of the Sogdian Iranian prince of Usrushana, better known as al-Afshin.
+The word "Khana" means "residence" or "dwelling" in Persian while the origins of the name "Haydar" is disputed, but its first attestation is the given name of the Sogdian Iranian prince of Usrushana, better known as al-Afshin.
 The name is attributed to a Sufi man who went by the name of "Haydar" whose history is unknown, although it was later attributed to Haydar Pasha Jalabi Shabandar, an Iraqi notable who established Hammam Haydar in the locality in 1650 and is buried in the same place along with some members of his family.
-Although no there's no historical connection between Shabandar and the locality's name.
+However, there's no historical evidence that ties Shabandar and the Haydar-Khana's name together.